 I’ll say that the thing that set this issue apart from every single METAL issue before it was possibly the most out of left field twist in recent comic history,

 Bruce killed Diana in order to take Ares’ helmet.
 The helmet was forged by Ares to enhance his power immeasurably, and it took nearly everyone to stop him.
-Tomasi was able to lead us to believe that Ares killed Diana, and that’s what drove Bruce to donning the helm in order to stop Ares, but became corrupted by its power despite feeling he could control it.
+Peter was able to lead us to believe that Ares killed Diana, and that’s what drove Bruce to donning the helm in order to stop him [Ares,] but became corrupted by its power despite feeling he could control it.
 It was a beautifully crafted twist that sincerely took me by surprise.

-For me, it’ll go down as a top-5.
-It perfectly cements how awesome of a writer– no, a storyteller that Tomasi is, and literally raises the bar when it comes to METAL.
+For me, it’ll go down as a top 5.
+It perfectly cements how awesome of a writer– no, a storyteller that Peter is, and literally raises the bar when it comes to METAL.

 From start to finish, it’s one of the best tie-ins so far.
-Tomasi absolutely stunned with the story.
+Peter absolutely stunned with the story.
 Manapul knocked this issue out of the park with his amazing art, yet again.
 I’m sounding like a broken record, but this is truly one of the– no, no, NO, I’m doubling down.
-I feel absolutely confident in saying that THE MERCILESS is THE best METAL book out of them all!
-It personified everything I want as a reader, and even more so as a writer looking to Tomasi’s work and seeing how great a story can be.
+I feel absolutely confident in saying that BATMAN: THE MERCILESS #1 is THE best METAL book out of them all!

 You can pick up this amazing issue at your local comic shop, and BATMAN: THE DEVASTATOR #1 hits shelves Wednesday, November 1st!